Constitution of the AnarCom Network

 2: Aims and Principles:

-3. We therefore oppose parliamentary democracy and the sham of elections as a deliberate deception to paralyse and subdue working class choice and action.
+1. It follows that we oppose parliamentary democracy and the sham of elections as a deliberate deception to paralyse and subdue working class choice and action.
 The idea that the ballot box makes us equal, that the banker and the beggar somehow share power in the voting booth is a spectacular deception.

-4. It follows that in refusing hierarchy and power, we reject the god concept and religion.
+1. It follows that in refusing hierarchy and power, we reject the god concept and religion.
 While hope, faith and spirituality are humanistic qualities, their organised manipulation is not.
 We seek a truly human community free from delusion or fantasy.

-6. The capitalist class divides and exploits us internationally.
+1. The capitalist class divides and exploits us internationally.
 Consequently, we must struggle for its overthrow through resistance and solidarity across the globe.
 It follows that we reject illusory ‘national’ solutions and the concept of national liberation.

-7. We refuse to play along with reformism, cross class alliances, fronts and collaboration that seek ultimately to divide our class and dilute our struggle.
+1. It follows that we refuse piecemeal reformism, single issue focused politics and cross class alliances, fronts and collaboration that seek ultimately to divide our class and dilute our struggle.

 3: Membership: